-1 See page Z-1
+See page Z-1

-The second line in this diagram has a segment named "Setting the Run Mode," which according to the diagram footnote, is on page Z-1.
+This diagram has a segment named "Setting the Run Mode," which according to the diagram footnote is on page Z-1.
 If this was an actual cross-reference, you would find this segment in on the first page of Appendix Z. Instead, this segment is shown in the following segment diagram.
 Notice that the diagram uses segment start and end components.